oracle/graal/compiler/docs/NativeBridgeProcessor.md

 }
 ```

+More foreign reference examples can be found in the [bridge processor tests](https://github.com/oracle/graal/tree/master/compiler/src/org.graalvm.nativebridge.processor.test/src/org/graalvm/nativebridge/processor/test/references/).

 ### Arrays

 Arrays of primitive types are directly supported by the annotation processor.
 The array method parameters are by default treated as `in` parameters, the content of the array is copied to the called method.
-Sometimes it's needed to change this behavior and treat the array parameter as `out` parameter.
+Sometimes it's needed to change this behavior and treat the array parameter as an `out` parameter.
 This can be done using an `@Out` annotation.
-The following example bridges a `read` method with `out` array parameter.
+The following example bridges a `read` method with an `out` array parameter.

 ```java
 interface Reader {